“Shhh…” might be the most powerful word in the English language.

-As a minister, I’ve heard “shhh” my entire career.
-From everyone – professors, pastors, former pastors, congregants.
+As a minister, I’ve heard “shhh” my entire career…from everyone – professors, pastors, former pastors, congregants.
 And it sounds like wisdom.
-It sounds good to go slow, to be careful and deliberate.
-And it is, if you’re actually going somewhere.
+It sounds good to go slow, to be careful and deliberate; and it is, if you’re actually going somewhere.

-Truth is that the calls for “shhh” in your life are actually urgings to settle – to not let any dream, any vision, any cause get so far under your skin, or allow an alternative reality to infest itself within you to the degree that you had to release it into the wild.
+Truth is that the calls for “shhh” in your life are actually urgings to settle – to not let any dream, any vision, any cause get so far under your skin, or allow an alternative reality to infest itself within you to the degree that you have to release it into the wild.